hidde/porta11y/README.md

 # portable-text-tools

-Sanity Plugin that makes it easier to add fields to Portable Text editors for accessibility meta information, like language changes or abbreviations.
+Functions and objects that make it easier to add fields to Portable Text editors for accessibility meta information, like language changes or abbreviations.